Run a baker node on Windows#

 Prerequisites#

-1. Create baker keys in Concordium Wallet for Mobile, Concordium Legacy Wallet, Desktop Wallet or Concordium Client and associate them with an account either on mainnet or testnet.
+1. Create validator keys in Concordium Wallet for Web, Concordium Wallet for Mobile, Concordium Legacy Wallet, Desktop Wallet or Concordium Client and associate them with an account either on mainnet or testnet.

 Note

-The baker credentials file must be accessible by the SYSTEM user and can’t be encrypted.
+The validator credentials file must be accessible by the SYSTEM user and can’t be encrypted.

 Warning

-Do not edit the name or contents of the baker-credentials.json file.
+Do not edit the name or contents of the validator-credentials.json file.

-2. Once you’ve created the baker account and exported the baker credentials, you have to change the configuration file for the Concordium Node Service.
+2. Once you’ve added validation to an account and exported the validator keys, you have to change the configuration file for the Concordium Node Service.
 Open Configure Concordium Node Service from the Start menu, and select Yes when you see the message Do you want to allow this app to make changes to your device?.
 The configuration file opens.

 3. Add the following in the [node.mainnet] section if the credentials are for mainnet, or the [node.testnet] section if they are for testnet.
 Make sure that you add the credentials to the network the account was created on.